-Within the state of Indiana, you can only bring firewood into a state park, reservoir, state forest or state fish and wildlife area if it is one of the following types of firewood: kiln-dried scrap lumber, firewood cut and sourced within Indiana that has had all bark removed, packaged firewood with a USDA compliance stamp, or packaged firewood purchased in or near your camping destination with a state of Indiana compliance stamp.
+Within the state of Indiana, you can only bring firewood into a state park, reservoir, state forest or state fish and wildlife area if it is one of the following types of firewood: kiln-dried scrap lumber with no bark, firewood cut and sourced within Indiana that has had all bark removed, packaged firewood with a USDA compliance stamp, or packaged firewood purchased in or near your camping destination with a state of Indiana compliance stamp.
 Most Great Lakes and Midwestern states have areas under quarantine for pests including the emerald ash borer, gypsy moth, and Asian longhorned beetle, and moving any regulated items (most firewood is considered a regulated item) from quarantined zones out of any of those states and into Indiana is tightly regulated and frequently illegal.
-All hardwood firewood from states with known infestations of thousand cankers disease (find the most recent map on thousandcankers.com– neighboring states include TN, NC, VA, MD, PA and OH) is prohibited from entering Indiana.
+All hardwood firewood from states with known infestations of thousand cankers disease (find the most recent map on thousandcankers.com) is prohibited from entering Indiana.
 The rules on thousand canker disease continue to apply even though the fungus (Geosmithia morbida) has been confirmed from a weevil, Stenomimus pallidus, in a single location in Indiana.
-This summary is accurate to the best of DMF staff abilities as of 13 April 2017.
+This summary is accurate to the best of DMF staff abilities as of 8 January 2018.

 - Indiana Department of Natural Resources Firewood Rule and Information

 - Interactive Indiana Emerald Ash Borer Quarantine Map

 - Purdue Extension Emerald Ash Borer page

 - Emerald Ash Borer Federal Quarantine and Authorized Transit map